• Skip to primary navigation

 Instructions

-• Turn the stove off and remove the pot (I like to place it in the sink so it's easier to clean up the pink splashes) and add the cold ice and water mix to the hot brew.
+• Turn the stove off, remove the pot, and add the cold ice and water mix to the hot brew. (see notes)

-• Fill a ladle with the tea and pour it back into the pot from a height, agitating the liquid, and do this repetitively till the color visibly brightens and changes to a dark pinkish maroon.
+• Start the aeration process by filling a ladle with the tea and pouring it back into the pot from a height.
+Agitate the liquid repeatedly until the color visibly brightens and changes to a dark pinkish maroon. (see notes)

 Video